ozwolf-software/mongo-trek/README.md

 **mongoTrek** is a a Java library inspired by [Liquibase](http://www.liquibase.org/) for managing collection and document migrations within your application's database.

+This library is a "roll-forward" migration tool, meaning that to rollback changes, new migrations are required to undertake this task.

 ## Java Mongo Migrations Upgrade

 mongoTrek is a fork from the [Java Mongo Migrations](https://github.com/ozwolf-software/java-mongo-migrations) project.
 As such, projects that have previously managed migrations using this project can upgrade to mongoTrek and it will understand the previous migrations schema version collection documents.